KarlTDebiec/Scinoephile/docs/development.rst

 __________

 - [x] Drop short events
+- [ ] Improve interactivity
+- [ ] Option to use one input subtitle track as primary
+- [ ] For each subtitle in primary, List all overlapping subtitles in secondary
+- [ ] Show visualization of overlap
 - [ ] Clean up documentation and README
 - [ ] Extend test coverage
 - [ ] Restore support for Hanzi, pinyin, and English together